 8. Donate Books

-Donating books is a great way to help out the children and families in your community.
-Those old books from your childhood that you're still holding onto can help other children learn to read!
-Donating also helps maintain the budgets of schools and nonprofit organizations who may otherwise have to purchase new books.
+Donating books is a great way to give back to the children and families in your community.
+Old books from your childhood that you're still holding onto can help other children learn to read!
+Donating also helps maintain the budgets of schools and nonprofit organizations that may otherwise have to purchase new books.
 Plus, you can free up some space on your shelf to find another book you are interested in.

-Do you have a relative that lives in a nursing home?
-How often are you able to make time to visit them?
-The residents may not see visitors often enough and would love to have some company.
-Even if you don’t have a family member who lives in the nursing home or goes to the senior center, you can volunteer at events, paints nails, read books, bring baked goods, make birthday cards, and so much more.
+The residents of nursing homes, along with the patrons of senior centers, may not see visitors often enough and would love to have some company.
+Even if you don’t have a family member who lives in the nursing home or goes to the senior center, you can volunteer at events, paint nails, read books, bring baked goods, make birthday cards, and so much more.
 The residents will enjoy the company, and the facility will be grateful for your help!
 You'll probably also hear some great stories about the good old days.

 13. Organize a Blood Drive

 Blood drives are essential for hospitals and their patients.
 Often, the patients that need blood need it urgently.
 If you help organize a blood drive, you could actually be helping to save lives!
 If it is accepted, the blood that is donated at your drive will be waiting in a blood for those who need it, not the other way around.
 Consider working with others to see if you can organize a blood drive for your school or workplace.
 Best of all, you'll meet new people who are just as eager to help others as you are.

 14. Donate Unwanted Items

-Some people are not fortunate enough to purchase every necessary item at full price.
+Some people are not fortunate enough to be able to purchase every item at full price.
 These people head to shelters or thrift stores to pick up the items necessary for everyday life.
 Donating items that are unwanted or no longer used is a great way to help out your community.
-Those gently used, coats, blankets, and shoes in the back of your closet can make a big difference to others, while cleaning up some of the clutter in your home.
+The gently used coats, blankets, and shoes in the back of your closet can make a big difference to others, while cleaning up some of the clutter in your home.
 Consider donating to local charities and women’s shelters.

 17. Coach a Youth Sports Team